farhadm1990/16S-rRNA-amplicon/R_steps.md

 repseqs <- read_qza("./repseqsNoFilt.qza")$data

 pst <- merge_phyloseq(pst, repseqs)

 ```

+Now `pst` is a `phyloseq` object containing all the artifacts and the metadata to our samples.

 ## 2. R-based analysis of microbiome data
 When we imported all the artifacts from **qiime2** into **R**, we can use different packages and costume functions to render different *preprocessing* and *analitycal* steps.